 Japan has the 4th largest ecommerce market in the world1 behind China, the U.S., and the U.K. As of 2021, Japan’s ecommerce market is set to be worth $150.1 billion (£105.7 billion), with a compound annual growth rate of 6.2 per cent, according to a 2020 report by JP Morgan.
 Given its growth, it is likely that more foreign entities will want to make the leap over to Japan’s ecommerce market in the coming years.

-With the industry growing, there are an increasing number of options when it comes to payments technology and insurance options.
-Plus, there are hurdles to overcome such as tax and cross border tariffs.
+With the industry growing, there are an increasing number of options when it comes to payment technology and insurance options.
+Plus, there are hurdles to overcome such as tax and cross-border tariffs.
 It can be difficult to navigate through it all, especially as much of the information online is only available in Japanese.
-In this article, we will discuss the behind the scenes to ecommerce in Japan: payments, tax, insurance and tariffs.
+In this article, we will discuss the behind-the-scenes to ecommerce in Japan: payments, tax, insurance and tariffs.
 If instead, you are looking for a blog on how to start selling your consumer product in Japan through ecommerce then please read this article.

 When paying for something online in Japan, the consumer has a number of different options available to them.
 But according to research carried out by JP Morgan (see graphic), paying by card is the most popular form of purchasing online in Japan, taking 69% of the payments market.
 As well as this, credit cards are favoured over debit cards and domestic brand JCB is the leading card issuer2.